Lay Your Hands on Me (Bon Jovi song)

 "Lay Your Hands on Me" is a song by American rock band Bon Jovi.
-It was released on August 1, 1989 as the fourth single from the band's 1988 album New Jersey.
-It peaked at #7 on the Billboard Hot 100, becoming the band's fourth single from New Jersey to chart in the Top 10 and it also charted at #20 on the Mainstream rock charts.
+It was released in May 1989 as the fourth single from the band's fourth studio album, New Jersey.
+The song peaked at number seven on the US Billboard Hot 100, becoming the band's fourth single from New Jersey to chart within the top 10.
+The song also entered the top 10 in New Zealand, where it reached number eight on the RIANZ Singles Chart.

 Music video

 The video for this song was culled from performances at the Tacoma Dome in Tacoma, WA and the Memorial Coliseum in Portland, OR during The Jersey Syndicate Tour.
 It was also released to home video on New Jersey: The Videos and Cross Road: The Videos.
 The MTV video for "Lay Your Hands On Me" was shot in Salt Lake in May 1989.

-In concert
+Live performances

-For live performances through the 80s and 90s, Sambora would use a double neck guitar with one neck tuned to drop D and the other tuned to Standard tuning.
+For live performances through the 1980s and '90s, Sambora would use a double neck guitar with one neck tuned to drop D and the other tuned to Standard tuning.
 Examples of this can be seen in the official video clip, as well as in the Live From London DVD.
 During the 2000s he began using a single-necked guitar, as can be seen in The Crush Tour DVD.
 The song was performed a few times on the Lost Highway Tour.
 During performances on The Circle Tour, the song was performed with Sambora on lead vocals.
 Since then it has been played regularly on the "This House Is Not For Sale" tour.